FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 ### Observational Health Data

-This context refers to data collected during observation studies, which in constrat to `interventional studies`, draws inferences from a sample to a population where the independent variable is not under the control of the researcher because of ethical concerns or logistical constraints [1].
+This context refers to data collected during `observation studies`, which in contrast to `interventional studies`, draw inferences from a sample to a population where the independent variable is not under the control of the researcher because of ethical concerns or logistical constraints [1].
 This is typically the case in the context of epidemiological work or exposure follow-up studies in the context of risk assessment and evaluation of clinical outcomes. `Observational health data` can also include `electronic health records (EHR)` or ` administrative insurance claims` and allow research around acquiring *`real world evidence`* from large corpora of data.
-In this specific context, a model and associated set of standards has been particularly successful.
-With several hundred millions of patient information structured using the **Observational Medical Outcomes Partnership (OMOP)**, the Observational Health Data Sciences and Informatics (ODHSI) `open-science community` has been particularly successful.
-Therefore, building a FAIRification process around the standard stack produced by the ODHSI community needs to be considered if operated in such a `data context`.
+In this specific context, one model and associated set of standards has been particularly successful.
+With several hundred millions of patients' information structured using the **Observational Medical Outcomes Partnership (OMOP)**, the Observational Health Data Sciences and Informatics (ODHSI) `open-science community` has laid the foundation for a widely adopted data model.
+Therefore, building a FAIRification process around the standard stack produced by the ODHSI community needs to be considered if operating in such a `data context`.

 | Semantic Resource|Domain |License |Format |Service|